nuweb/Day-Events-Calendar-Coding-Challenge/README.md

-Facebook-Coding-Challenge
+Day-Calendar-Coding-Challenge
 =========================

-This is my own implementation of Facebook coding challenge written in vanilla JavaScript.
+This is my own implementation of day calendar written in vanilla JavaScript.

 Part I: Write a function (either PHP or JS) to lay out a series of events on the calendar for a single day.